 Parents/guardians of students at Blessed Sacrament Catholic School are asked to offer either 25 hours of service/volunteering to the school during the year (per two-parent family) or 12.5 hours (per one-parent family).
 Blessed Sacrament Catholic School welcomes any contributions of time and special talent.
+Families can participate on a school committee, at any one of a variety of school projects and tasks, and at sports activities or events.
 See APPENDIX K for requirements and opportunities for volunteering.